 Like all financial institutions, we maintain an allowance for loan losses to provide for loan defaults and non-performance.
 Our allowance for loan losses is based on our historical loss experience as well as an evaluation of the risks associated with our loan portfolio, including the size and composition of the loan portfolio, current economic conditions and concentrations within the portfolio.
 The determination of the appropriate level of the allowance for loan losses inherently involves a high degree of subjectivity and requires us to make significant estimates of current credit risks and future trends, all of which may undergo material changes.
 Economic conditions affecting borrowers, new information regarding existing loans, identification of additional problem loans and other factors, both within and outside of our control, may require an increase in the allowance for loan losses.
 In addition, bank regulatory agencies periodically review our allowance for loan losses and may require an increase in the provision for loan losses or the recognition of further loan charge-offs, based on judgments different than those of management.
 In addition, if charge-offs in future periods exceed expectations, we will need additional provisions to increase the allowance for loan losses.
-Any increases in the allowance for loan losses may result in a decrease in net income and capital, and may have a material adverse effect on our financial condition and results of operations.
+Any increases in the allowance for loan losses may result in a decrease in net income and capital and may have a material adverse effect on our financial condition and results of operations.

 In June 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments," which replaces the current "incurred loss" model for recognizing credit losses with an "expected loss" model referred to as the Current Expected Credit Loss model, or "CECL."
 Under the CECL model, we will be required to present certain financial assets carried at amortized cost, such as loans held for investment and held-to-maturity debt securities, at the net amount expected to be collected.
 The measurement of expected credit losses is to be based on information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 This measurement will take place at the time the financial asset is first added to the balance sheet and periodically thereafter.
-This differs significantly from the "incurred loss" model will materially affect how we determine our allowance for loan losses and could require us to significantly increase our allowance.
+This differs significantly from the "incurred loss" model required under current GAAP, which delays recognition until it is probable a loss has been incurred.
+Accordingly, we expect that the adoption of the CECL model will materially affect how we determine our allowance for loan losses and could require us to significantly increase our allowance.
 Moreover, the CECL model may create more volatility in the level of our allowance for loan losses.
 If we are required to increase our level of allowance for loan losses for any reason, such increase could adversely affect our business, financial condition and results of operations.

 The new CECL standard will become effective for us for fiscal years beginning after December 15, 2022 and for interim periods during 2023.
+The Company began working with a third-party service provider to review parallel reports starting in June 2019.
 We are currently evaluating the impact the CECL model will have on our accounting, but we expect to recognize a one-time cumulative-effect adjustment to our allowance for loan losses as of the beginning of the first reporting period in which the new standard is effective.